Process data from the lab equipment

 Fig.5.
 Serial port data and Excel.
 The parser configuration window.

 The next tab is a very important part of the parser configuration.
 The data parser uses this information for data extraction from the data block.
-In the example, the data block contains 28 data items (see fig.1) namely: DDATE, DTIME, TLFLOW, TLVOLM and so on, which should be separated out to different variables.
+In the example, the data block contains 28 data items (see fig.1), namely: DDATE, DTIME, TLFLOW, TLVOLM, and so on, which should be separated out into different variables.
 Later, these variables will be used in the data export and will be placed in different columns of our excel file.
 The file with all variables you can download

 here and load it on the "Data parsing" page (fig.6 pos.#8).

 Fig.6.
 Serial port data and Excel.
 Parser items.

 Any new items may be added by clicking the "Add item" button (fig.6, pos.7).
 Before adding an item, the program will ask you about an item description.
 You can type any characters here, which will help you to remember a variable's content.
 For this example, all 28 variables with their corresponding descriptions have been added.

 Each parser item has a number of properties:

 - Item name.
 This name will be bound to a column in the data export plugin.
 It is a limited text description and cannot contain spaces and a few other characters;

 - Parser's type.
 It is s a method, which the program will use for data extraction.
 Our parser has a few methods from simple to the most powerful.
 In this example, where data items are placed in a variable place, we should use the most powerful method - regular expression.
 This method allows you to extract data from any position of the report by a mask.
 This mask can be widely transformed and adapted to characters in the report;